bbauska/W3Cx-2of5/README.md

 And if I'm a screen reader, I, too, might don't know what this group of links is for so this is where the 'nav' semantic element comes in.

-So, by surrounding this list of links with the 'nav' semantic tag, we're sharing more information about the intent or the meaning of the set of links.
+By surrounding this list of links with the 'nav' semantic tag, we're sharing more information about the intent or the meaning of the set of links.